Sadie’s Birth Story

 Side note: I went into Sadie’s delivery wanting to try for an unmedicated labour.
 I remember wanting to ask for an epidural at one point as I was labouring, but my midwife told me as soon as I arrived that there wouldn’t be time for one because I was already so dilated.
 Knowing it was off the table was reassuring in a strange sense knowing that unmedicated was my only option.
 I felt very confident I could do it.

-At one point as I was pushing, I could feel Sadie’s head starting to crown.
 The pain was unbelievable.
 But I felt a sense of reassurance that the end was near.
 I could feel her head pushing out, but then in between contractions I could feel her pull back in.
 My midwife gave me the cue to try my best to relax between contractions instead of squeezing and recoiling.
 That was the exact cue I needed!
 A couple more hard pushes and she was out.
 I pushed for a total of 45-minutes.

 The immense, immediate relief I felt after delivery was something I will never forget.
 I bawled and bawled.
 Later on Jay told me he thought I was crying from the pain.
 And I reassured him the tears were pure relief and elation.
 I felt so incredibly proud of myself.